-* Which would include the wicked people of Sodom & Gomorrah whom God poured out His wrath upon.
+* Which would also include the wicked people of Sodom & Gomorrah and the people who perished in the great flood whom God deliberately had already poured His wrath upon.

-* Were those people released from hell after Jesus made His atonement for the sin of “the world?”
+* Which begs the question, were those people released from hell after Jesus made His atonement for the sin of “the world?”

-* Or did Jesus atone for their sin, but they still had to stay in hell and be punished for their sin anyway?
+* Or did Jesus atone for their sin, but those people had to stay in hell and be punished for their sin anyway?

 ~ Which brings us to the following consideration ~